Azure/Vision-AI-DevKit-Pages/docs/_docs/airlift.md

 - Download the .zip file containing the sample images from: <a href="https://1drv.ms/u/s!AkzLzaBpSgoMo9hXX4NPjd8QrfhQLA?e=M3ehCL" target="blank">https://1drv.ms/u/s!AkzLzaBpSgoMo9hXX4NPjd8QrfhQLA?e=M3ehCL</a>
 - Uncompress the zip file to a local directory
 - Upload images to custom vision in batches,
-  - For iamge classification model one batch per tag (images containing *HardHat* in the name, then *NoHardHat*), adding the appropriate tag during upload.
+  - For image classification model one batch per tag (images containing *HardHat* in the name, then *NoHardHat*), adding the appropriate tag during upload.
   - For object detection model each picture needs to be tagged separately.
 They can all be uploaded to customvision.ai at the same time.

 ### Train your custom model